 One of the biggest amenities a building owner can offer their renters right now is nature outside the building, in formally unused spaces.

-EXD Architecture have been working hand in hand with Christian Duvernois Landscape/Studio to make sure we can provide exterior office spaces with versatile experiences for users to have lunch, ‘meet and greet’ clients or simply to take breaks in the fresh air.
+EXD Architecture has been working hand in hand with Christian Duvernois Landscape/Studio to make sure we can provide exterior office spaces with versatile experiences for users to have lunch, ‘meet and greet’ clients, or simply to take breaks in the fresh air.

 ‘Rooftop, terrace, and ground-level exterior zones are all prime for transformation into lushly-planted, fully-furnished amenity spaces where employees can step outside for some fresh air, enjoy their lunch al fresco, or even host team events or meetings amidst a reinvigorating garden setting.’Jon Fouskaris, Christian Duvernois Landscape/Studio

-It is also common to introduce greenery inside the office space, this is to create a strong relationship inside outside, but also to help cleaning the air.
+It is also common to introduce greenery inside the office space, this is to create a strong relationship inside outside, but also to help clean the air.

 ‘A thoughtfully-composed indoor planting scheme of tropical vegetation serves as the perfect complement to the occupiable exterior landscape and goes a long way towards enhancing interior ambience and air quality.’Christian Duvernois, Christian Duvernois Landscape/Studio